lucabnf/lucabnf.github.io/index.md

 Date | What now?
 ------|--------
-Jul 23 | Graduated in Data Science and Engineering at [Politecnico di Torino](https://www.polito.it/) Nov 22 | Started as Master's thesis student at [ETH Zurich](https://ethz.ch) May 22 | Started as Data Scientist intern at [KPMG Lighthouse](https://advisory.kpmg.us/services/lighthouse.html)
+Nov 23 | Started as PhD student in Computer and Control Engineering at [Politecnico di Torino](https://www.polito.it/) Jul 23 | Graduated in Data Science and Engineering at [Politecnico di Torino](https://www.polito.it/) Nov 22 | Started as Master's thesis student at [ETH Zurich](https://ethz.ch) May 22 | Started as Data Scientist intern at [KPMG Lighthouse](https://advisory.kpmg.us/services/lighthouse.html)